TransmitSecurity/ciam-expressjs-vanilla-samples/webauthn-for-logged-in-users/README.md

-# Webauthn flow for Transmit Security's IDP users
+# Webauthn flow for Logged In users

 This sample follows the following guide: **New SDK documentation will be added soon**